EveryOneIsGross/groundedICARUS/README.md

+---

-groundedICARUS streamlines the creation of document-grounded datasets by processing markdown files, expanding queries, and generating synthetic QA pairs and conversations, offering flexible configuration and output options for enhanced model training and evaluation.
+Icarus was looking for a shortcut to the centre of the sun, this grounds him to keep him here dreaming for us. groundedICARUS streamlines the creation of document-grounded datasets by processing markdown files, expanding queries, and generating synthetic QA pairs and conversations, offering flexible configuration and output options for enhanced model training and evaluation.

 ![dithered_image (4)](https://github.com/user-attachments/assets/665ef536-d4c7-45d3-b910-a37223df3fa3)